Laws regarding rape: Common law countries

 Under this law, rape traditionally describes the act of a male forcing a female to have sexual intercourse (sexual penetration of the vagina by the penis) with him.
 Common law rape required the utmost physical resistance by the victim, as well as substantial force by the defendant.
 Until the late twentieth century, spousal rape was not considered a true rape case because both spouses were deemed to have consented to a lifelong sexual relationship through the wedding vows.
 However, with changes to the marital rape exemption, as well as with the significant development of women's rights, the belief of a marital right to force sexual intercourse has become less widely held.

 Rape was also an offense at common law in Scotland.
 This offense was not derived from the English offense as Scotland retained its own system of criminal law under the terms of the Acts of Union 1707.

+Bangladesh

+Section 375 of the Bangladesh Penal Code highlights rape.
+The Prevention of Violence Against Women and Children Act, 2000, defines rape specifically concerning women and children.

+In Bangladesh, the legal definition of rape is specific.
+It is a gender-based crime committed exclusively by males against females, involving penile-vaginal non-consensual intercourse.
+Other forms of penetration, including anal or oral, and penetrations by objects, are not recognized as rape under the law.
+Under Section 375 of the Penal Code, women cannot be tried as perpetrators of rape.